jackmuva/plaud-poc/README.md

-# parato-nextjs
+# Plaud-POC
-Repository for a chatbot application (Parato) that will be used for demo purposes by the sales and marketing team.
+Repository for a POC application for Plaud.ai.
+Application showcases ActionKit's ability to send summaries via Slack, Notion, and Gmail.
+Additionally there's an endpoint for a workflow to hit simulating transcripts and summaries sent from Paragon

 ## Integrations
-- Google Drive
+- Notion
-- Salesforce
+- Gmail
 - Slack

 ## Getting Started